HL7/US-Core/input/pagecontent/general-requirements.md

 #### Current Binding for Coded Elements

 The FHIR rules for extensible bindings state that *all conceptual overlaps*, including free text, should be mapped to the coded values in the bindings.
 US Core adopts the [current] additional binding from FHIR R5 for more flexibility in exchanging legacy and text-only data.
-The current binding requires newly recorded, non-legacy data, to be drawn from the value set.
+The current binding requires newly recorded, non-legacy data to be drawn from the value set.

 For example, the [US Core Procedure Codes] and  [US Core Condition Codes] ValueSets cover the entire domain.
 For data not captured by fine-grained code, it is possible to provide a high-level abstract code, such as SNOMED CT "Procedure".
 Therefore, instead of requiring systems to map all legacy and text data to standard codes, the value set uses a "current" binding